At Skyward we have specialized training in a variety of areas including: Concussion Rehabilitation, Vestibular Rehabilitation and Sports Therapy.

 Follow up ImPACT tests to determine whether client has returned to baseline levels can also be used to assist the therapist in return to sport protocols.

-The physiotherapist typically is in contact with the client's school or coaches to keep them updated on their progress and when they will be returning to school or their sport.
+The therapist typically is in contact with the client's school or coaches to keep them updated on their progress and when they will be returning to school or their sport.

 ** PLEASE NOTE: ALL CONCUSSIONS ARE DIFFERENT AND EVERYONE WILL RECEIVE DIFFERENT REHABILITATION PROGRAMS DEPENDING ON THEIR SYMPTOMS AND LIFESTYLE.